 AMP is not designed to help a mentee get a work visa.
 If your mentee has questions regarding employment visas or off campus employment, please direct your mentee to the International Student Center to speak with an immigration advisor at 619-594-1982.

 - If you are experiencing any concerns in your mentorship or have questions, please contact us immediately so we can support you.
 If the match isn't working and/or if you need support, be sure to contact us rather than waiting until after the semester is over to voice your concerns.
-Email Diane Marin at email@example.com or call 619-594-5049.
+Email Diane Marin, Alumni and Career Development, at firstname.lastname@example.org or call 619-594-5049.
 The Career Services office is located at Student Services East, Room 1200.

 Sign up to be a Mentor!